atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ```
 Reminder: If you're viewing this on gitpitch.com, "x" highlights the code block.

+---?image=img/pretend_test_1.png&size=auto 60%

+---

-Above, `script` lists the command the GitLab test runner will run to test your code.
+`script` lists the command the GitLab test runner will run to test your code.

 Or, it could be a list of commands: